tgm-team/tgm/docs/tutorials/dgraph_tutorial.md

 After loading your data, you'll probably want to split your dataset into *train*, *validation*, and *test* splits.
 TGM provides a **strategy pattern** interface for different split strategies:

 - `TemporalSplit`: Split by fixed timestamp boundaries
-- `TemporalRatioSplit`: Split by ratio of events
+- `TemporalRatioSplit`: Split by ratio of both edge and node events
 - `TGBSplit`: Pre-defined TGB data splits

 > **Important**: The TGB data splits uses pre-defined event masks, to match the splits as per the TGB leaderboard.
 If you try to change this, you'll get a `ValueError`.